 Most importantly, these celebrations help preserve family history while strengthening relationships.

-Black History Celebration Ideas for Schools
+Black History Celebration Ideas for School

 Teachers and administrators can organize: